-The popular dinner spot is Casa Sabina, and you’ll want to put your name on the list (at their bar) in advance.
+The popular dinner spot is at the Posada, and you can buy a ticket for dinner from the albergue.
 The dining room sees pilgrims from the world over sat down at random to fill the tables.
 Half are about to start their walk, beginning here, the other half just came off the mountain.
 The length of their stride tells them apart.
 It is also possible to eat dinner at the Hotel.

 It doesn’t take much to see the whole town, but nearly every building is a treasure of some kind.

 Nearest the albergue is the Iglesia de Santa Maria, where a pilgrim Mass and benediction is held daily at 8pm (6pm on weekends).
 The Real Colegiata de Santa María de Roncesvalles is also not to be missed, but the relics and other notable items are part of the Museum (small fee).